Platform Economic Architecture (PEA).

 The Bottom Line

-The next phase of value creation in enterprise platforms isn’t adoption.
+The next phase of value creation in enterprise platforms is no longer adoption.